fuankarion/Vision17/Lab1-Linux/readme.md

 Notice some of the questions actually require you to connect to the course sever, the login instructions and credentials will be provided on the first session.

 ###Deadline
-We will be delivering every lab through the [github](https://github.com) tool.
-According to our schedule we will complete that tutorial on the second week, therefore the deadline for this lab will be specially long **February 9 11:59 pm, it is the same as the second lab**
+We will be delivering every lab through the [github](https://github.com) tool (Silly link isn't it?).
+According to our schedule we will complete that tutorial on the second week, therefore the deadline for this lab will be specially long **February 9 11:59 pm, (it is the same as the second lab)**

 ## More information on